IjazKakkodDS/IjazKakkodDS/README.md

 ## ⚡ By the Numbers

-- 6+ years of expertise in analytics, ML, and financial modeling
+- 6+ Years of Expertise in Analytics, ML, and Financial Modeling
-- 4 production-grade AWS deployments
+- 4 Production-Grade AWS Deployments
-- 3 full-stack ML applications with integrated CI/CD
+- 3 Full-Stack ML Applications with Integrated CI/CD
-- 18% reduction in budget variance through automated forecasting
+- 18% Reduction in Budget Variance Through Automated Forecasting
-- 99.9% R² achieved in a credit risk model
+- Improved Loan Default Classification Accuracy by 12% Using Tuned Ensemble Models

 ---